rishikiram/106a_lab/README.md

-# 106a-fa23-labs-starter
+# 106a, Robotics class lab
-Starter code for EECS 106A Fall 23 labs.
+Code for EECS 106A Fall 23 labs, software for a 'turtlebot' and a robotic arm.